+This flavorful keto egg drop soup is made without cornstarch, yet it's rich and wonderfully satisfying.
 Don't worry about getting the eggs just right - the soup is delicious even when imperfect!

-While I enjoy many soup recipes (this onion soup is wonderful and so is this cabbage soup), egg drop soup is my favorite soup to eat when I'm under the weather.
+While I enjoy many soup recipes (this onion soup is wonderful, and so is this cabbage soup), egg drop soup is my favorite soup to eat when I'm under the weather.
+Classic chicken broth is great, too, but the addition of delicate egg ribbons makes this one extra satisfying, and the bold Asian flavors can penetrate through the stuffiest of noses!

 Ingredients

-You'll only need a few ingredients to make this tasty soup.
+You'll only need a few ingredients to make this soup.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

-Eggs: I use large eggs in most of my recipes, this one included.
+- Eggs: I use large eggs in most of my recipes, including this one.

-Kosher salt and garlic powder: I use them to season the eggs.
+- Kosher salt and garlic powder: I use them to season the eggs.

-Green onion: I only use the green parts in this recipe.
+- Green onion: I only use the green parts in this recipe.
 They add flavor and color to the soup.

 Instructions

-Making egg drop soup is so easy!
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this soup:

 When the broth starts to boil, use a non-slotted spoon to stir the soup.
 Slowly drip the egg mixture into the broth, continually stirring as you pour.
 Make sure you stir in the same direction.